 Ph.D.
-Minor in Art Education
+Minor in Art Education Minor Requirements (12 cr.)

 Each student works with their minor advisor from the program to select from the following courses that best contributes to the educational goals of the student.
 Some of the following courses are repeatable for credit in more than one instance.